 Paul Camacho began working in the Neuroscience of Dance Laboratory in August of 2016.
 In May of 2018, he began his doctoral work in the Neuroscience Program on saccades in Parkinson's disease and healthy aging.
 He has also worked on studies in multiple sclerosis and cerebral palsy.
-He is currently working in the Magnetic Resonance Functional Imaging Laboratory, studying structural and functional connectivity biomarkers and developing processing pipelines.
+He is currently working in the Magnetic Resonance Functional Imaging Laboratory, studying structural and functional connectivity biomarkers and developing processing pipelines for the Biomedical Imaging Center and the Carle-Illinois Advanced Imaging Center.
 In his spare time, Paul enjoys woodworking, mixology, and writing music.

 Bachelors of Science in Molecular and Cellular Biology - University of Illinois at Urbana-Champaign (2017)